JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/spell_checking_strategy.md

 ## Register the SimpleSpellcheckingStrategy

-The `SimpleSpellcheckingStrategy` implementation is registered with the IntelliJ Platform in the plugin configuration file using the `com.intellij.spellchecker.support` extension point.
+The implementation is registered with the IntelliJ Platform in the plugin configuration file using the `com.intellij.spellchecker.support` extension point.

 ```xml